 For all previous video blogs, please see my the blog section of this website.

-As with my video blog, through my podcast I share the experiences of my exploration of space and time and, of course, the greatest practice of them all, the human experience-life.
-But unlike my video blog, I do so with my podcast through discussions with others.
 Science does not live in a vacuum, nor can it.
 Science is also not the ‘evil empire’.
-Through my discussion with many friends and colleagues, we explore what it means to be a natural-physical scientists (scientists henceforth).
-We explore why scientists are no different than anyone else.
-We explore how there is no conflict between science and anything else other than what is created in the minds of people who do not understand science and scientists.
+In my podcast, I sit down with friends and colleagues to discuss their experiences in science, engineering, space missions, and life.
+In these podcast my guests and I explore what it means to work within the natural-physical sciences (science henceforth), engineering, and even art and through our discussions we share life experiences.
+Together, my guests and I explore why scientists are no different than anyone else.
+We explore how there is no conflict between science and any other area of life or academic discipline other than what is created in the minds of people who do not understand science and scientists.

 To listen to my Podcasts, click here.